sebastianCain/blog/LOG.md

 Sebastian Cain
       -Created posts.py to grab posts from SQL and insert into template

+Jordan Chan
+      -Finalized plan for utilizing and accessing databases

 ##11/04/16

 Sebastian Cain
       -Continued working on posts.py

+Jordan Chan
+      -Created page for user's contributions and feed

 ##11/05/16